 Drinking coffee might keep us up at night, but new research has given us a reason to sleep easy knowing that the popular drink isn’t as bad for our arteries as some previous studies would suggest.
 The research from Queen Mary University of London has shown that drinking coffee, including in people who drink up to 25 cups a day, is not associated with having stiffer arteries.

+The research, led by Professor Steffen Petersen from Queen Mary’s William Harvey Research Institute, was presented today at the British Cardiovascular Society (BCS) Conference in Manchester and part-funded by the British Heart Foundation (BHF).
+Arteries carry blood containing oxygen and nutrients from your heart to the rest of your body.
+If they become stiff, it can increase the workload on the heart and increase a person’s chance of having a heart attack or stroke.
 The study of over 8,000 people in the UK debunks previous studies that claimed drinking coffee increases arterial stiffness.
 Previous suggestions that drinking coffee leads to stiffer arteries are inconsistent and could be limited by lower participant numbers, according to the team behind this new research.

 For media information, contact: